Structural family therapy: Goals

 The goal of this model is to prevent sequences from repeating, by interrupting the family's covert hierarchical structure.
 This includes the distribution of power shifting to others to by changing the style of interaction.
 However, structural therapy is the opposite and works on altering the dysfunctional structure by promoting growth and encouragement in individuals for the building of family support.
-In addition, goals of family structure are to alter the dynamics and pprovide new alternative ways in solving problems and interactions.
+In addition, goals of family structure are to alter the dynamics and provide new alternative ways in solving problems and interactions.
 This includes subsystems that influence the way each member interacts with each other.
 Members that have trouble in solving family problems require a change in structure, implementing some order and organization.
 This includes realignment or the altering of behaviors in the family structure by working with each member finding ways to improve interaction.

-Minuchin’s goal is to promote a restructuring of the family system along more healthy lines, which he does by entering the various family subsystems, "continually causing upheavals by intervening in ways that will produce unstable situations which require change and the restructuring of family organization...
-Therapeutic change cannot occur unless some pre-existing frames of reference are modified, flexibility introduced and new ways of functioning developed."
-To accelerate such change, Minuchin manipulates the format of the therapy sessions, structuring desired subsystems by isolating them from the remainder of the family, either by the use of space and positioning (seating) within the room, or by having non-members of the desired substructure leave the room (but stay involved by viewing from behind a one-way mirror).
-The aim of such interventions is often to cause the unbalancing of the family system, in order to help them to see the dysfunctional patterns and remain open to restructuring.
-He believes that change must be gradual and taken in digestible steps for it to be useful and lasting.
-Because structures tend to self-perpetuate, especially when there is negative feedback, Minuchin asserts that therapeutic change is likely to be maintained beyond the limits of the therapy session.